Our Christmas dispatch and delivery schedule is here

 Section 9A of the Misuse of Drugs Act

-Under Section 9A of the Misuse of Drugs Act 1971, it is a criminal offence to supply or offer to supply articles for administering or preparing controlled drugs.
+Under Section 9A of the Misuse of Drugs Act 1971, it was made a criminal offence to supply or offer to supply articles for administering or preparing controlled drugs.
 The Act says an offence will be committed if the following circumstances exist:

 • An article is supplied or offered to be supplied.